briankoser/sfc-listeners-guide/episodes/0197-is-noah-sunk-and-other-news.md

 recommendation_reason: No need to listen to old news.
 Check the guide for what's interesting in hindsight.
 ---
 # Opening
-Ben edited and wrote the forward to Rick Lee James's Psalms book, <i class="work-title">Out of the Depths</i>
+Ben edited and wrote the forward to Rick Lee James's Psalms book, {% workTitle "Out of the Depths" %}
 .

 Episode 200 will include a listener-voted best episode of all time.